BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 ##### Operational Requirement 1
 Trader Agents can call the Bond Action and the Burn Action.
 ##### Operational Requirement 2
-An agent which is able to execute the *Bond-to-Mint* or *Burn-to-Withdraw* mechanisms - such as Trader Agents - must not be involved in the Claim Evaluation, Claim Auditing, and Claim Resolution stages of the *Attestation* mechanism.
+An agent which is able to execute the *Bond-to-Mint* or *Burn-to-Withdraw* mechanisms - such as Trader Agents - must not be involved in the Claim Evaluation, Claim Auditing, and Claim Resolution stages of the *Attestation* mechanism as this creates a conflict of interest.

 ### Agent Class 2: Claim & Dispute Issuers
 - Claim & Dispute Issuers can execute the Claim Submission and Dispute Submission functions of the *Attestations* mechanism.